ramkirant/generative-ai/README.md

 - Language translation - expand communication
 - Text summarization - reduce lengthy text
 - Q&A - The most prominent use case

+#### Limitations of LLMs
+- Finite Training Data

+  LLMs even though they got trained on large training set, they are trained on finite training data and they might not be up to date with latest updates or information.

+- Stochastic Nature

+  LLMs are stochastic (random) due to random initialization, noisy training data and complex computations.
+There is a high probability for their output to be not correct.

+- Plausible sounding but incorrect answers

+  As said above, the output from LLMs can be incorrect

 ### Prompt Engineering
 Prompt is a specific question, command or an input that we provide to an AI system to request a particular response, information or action.